GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

         -subj "/CN=wordpress/O=wordpress"
     ```

-1. Create a secret for Kubernetes Ingress TLS.
+1. Create a secret for Kubernetes Ingress TLS:

     ```shell
     # create a secret for Kubernetes Ingress TLS